mysociety/bluetail/README.md

 ##### Contract process data

 The example UK raw contract data is not sufficient to support the prototype interfaces.
-It is pre-processed by the script `data/processing/scripts/get_fix_cf_notices.py`:
+It is pre-processed using a script from `bluetail/data/contracts_finder/processing/scripts/`; either `get_fix_cf_notices.py` (in which data is pulled directly from the OpenOpps database if access is available) or the standalone script `cf_notices_ocds_api.py` (in which data is accessed more slowly from the Contracts Finder API, and from a csv file of supplier IDs in `bluetail/data/processing/openopps_supplier_matches.csv`).

+**NOTE Each script uses the Elasticsearch BODS index created by `create_openownership_elasticsearch_index` as described in [Beneficial ownership data](#beneficial-ownership-data).**

+The preprocessing handles the following issues:

-* As raw data from Contracts Finder does not have Companies House identifiers to uniquely identify the companies associated with the contracting processes represented, data is pulled from a source (the OpenOpps database) where a manual matching process has been used to add Companies House identifiers to the OCDS from Contracts Finder.
+* As raw data from Contracts Finder does not have Companies House identifiers to uniquely identify the companies associated with the contracting processes represented,  Companies House identifiers generated from a manual matching process are added to the OCDS from Contracts Finder.

 * As no internal identifiers are used in the Contracts Finder OCDS to cross-reference the party from other sections of the release (these identifiers are required by the standard), IDs are generated and added.